Towards Robust Speech Deepfake Detection via Human-Inspired Reasoning: Dataset collection

 \subsection{Splits}

-The hard-label (HL; binary labels without reasoning) dataset was collected from the sources described in subsection~\ref{sec:audio_sources}, and is denoted as \texttt{Train-1-HL}. \texttt{Val-1-HL} is a whole ASVspoof~5 development subset.
+The hard-label dataset (without reasoning) was collected from the sources described in subsection~\ref{sec:audio_sources}, and is denoted as \texttt{Train-1-HL}. \texttt{Val-1-HL} is a whole ASVspoof~5 development subset.
 For \texttt{Test-1-HL}, we randomly selected $20,000$ samples from the ASVspoof~5 evaluation subset, collecting $15,943$ spoof and $4,057$ bona fide audio.
 The reasoning dataset was split into train, validation, and test subsets of 114k, 8k, and 1k samples, respectively.
 These splits can be used for binary classification or CoT training and evaluation, e.g., \texttt{Train-2-HL} and \texttt{Train-2-R}.
+We highlight that ASVspoof 5 splits do not share the same domain and have different non-overlapping generators, and comprise more modern generators than in WaveFake, FakeAVCeleb, or ASVspoof2021 datasets.